-- Corporate Social Innovation Projects
+- Corporate Social Impact Projects

-- Impact Investing Social Innovation Projects
+- Impact Investing Social Impact Projects

 After creating an internship profile on the on-campus internship site, you will be able to view all of the upcoming semester’s projects.
 Students may sign up for any section (typically one through five are SIP sections), but every semester a number of students need to change sections according to their project assignment.
 We suggest signing up for the section that you are the most interested in based on the descriptions on MyMap.
 We will let you know if you need to switch your section before the add/drop deadline.
-All sections hold class on Tuesday or Thursday 4 p.m. to 5:15 p.m., and will meet together the first Tuesday of the semester.
+All sections hold class on Tuesday or Thursday from 4 p.m. to 5:15 p.m. and will meet together on the first Tuesday of the semester.